christiandudel/dtms/README.md

 names `from` and `to`.
 Other names can of course be specified, but they have to be used consistently.

-Second, the object returned by `dtms_format()` is a standard data frame.
+Second, the object returned by `dtms_format()` technically is a standard data frame.
 This comes with benefits and costs.
 On the upside this means that data in transition format can easily be viewed and modified using standard tools, making it very accessible to users.
 The main downside is that it does not contain general information on the model or the data, which could make the workflow slightly more convenient.
 We decided to keep intermediate steps as accessible as possible.

 Third, the data in long format contains an additional variable (`Gender`).
 All variables which are not `idvar`, `timevar`, or